 As you begin to use your fish finder and are better acquainted with its capabilities, you should develop an understanding of what it’s able to read and how certain you can be in the readings it produces.
 Be sure to do plenty of research on your fish finder’s specific make and model as there are hundreds of different choices, and each one has its own strengths and weaknesses.

 All fishing gear and equipment will have a direct correlation between the product’s price and its quality.
-Fish finders are no different, so be ready to make a sizable investment to acquire a great one.
+Fish finders are no different, so be ready to make a great investment to acquire a great one.
 The best way to learn what a fish finder can see is to practice and gain plenty of experience on the water.